snowplow-archive/scalding-example-project/README.md

 	[info]   + count words correctly
 	[info] Passed: : Total 2, Failed 0, Errors 0, Passed 2, Skipped 0

-(Or simply `test` when inside the SBT console.)
+When inside the SBT console, simply type `test` to see the above.

 ## Running on Amazon EMR

-First, upload the jar to S3 - if you haven't yet built the project (see above), you can grab the latest copy of the jar from [Downloads] [downloads].
+First, upload the jar to S3 - if you haven't yet built the project (see above), you can grab the latest copy of the jar from this repo's [Downloads] [downloads].

-Next, upload the data file `data/hello.txt` to S3.
+Next, upload the data file [`data/hello.txt`] [hello-txt] to S3.

-Finally, you can run using the Ruby client:
+Finally, you are ready to run this job using the [Amazon Ruby EMR client] [emr-client]:

     $ elastic-mapreduce --create --name "scalding-example-project" \
       --jar s3n://{{JAR_BUCKET}}/scalding-example-project-0.0.1.jar \